This article is part of our regular travel and global health news round-up.

 Wherever you travel, it’s important to check the legality of importing your medication before you go.
 The import of controlled substances – medications that target the central nervous system, including narcotic and psychotropics – is highly regulated around the world.
 For travellers managing a mental health condition with medication containing a controlled substance, your medication may be banned at your destination or you may only be able to import a certain amount.

-To learn more about medication import laws and restrictions, check out: Travelling with medication.
+To learn more about medication import laws and restrictions, check out: Travelling with Medication: A Guide.

 For tips and guidance on managing travel stress, anxiety, depression, and other mental health conditions during travel, check out our tipsheets: